Greater Anglia trains are making some changes (see website) to the timetable to reflect the current situation with the

-Thanks to colleagues across Greater Anglia for again providing a very good service for our customers and communities across East Anglia, with valuable support from colleagues at Network Rail, Stadler, Alstom and our other rail industry partners.
+Thanks, as ever, to colleagues across Greater Anglia for providing a very good service for our customers and communities across East Anglia, with valuable support from colleagues at Network Rail, Stadler, Alstom and our other rail industry partners.

 Have a good weekend.